August Wilson: Legacy and honors

 The childhood home of Wilson and his six siblings, at 1727 Bedford Avenue in Pittsburgh, was declared a historic landmark by the State of Pennsylvania on May 30, 2007.
 On February 26, 2008, Pittsburgh City Council placed the house on the List of City of Pittsburgh historic designations.
 On April 30, 2013, the August Wilson House was added to the National Register of Historic Places.

 In Pittsburgh, there is an August Wilson Center for African American Culture.
 The center includes a permanent exhibition on Wilson's life in Pittsburgh's Hill District, "August Wilson: A Writer's Landscape."

 On October 16, 2005, fourteen days after Wilson's death, the Virginia Theatre in New York City's Broadway Theater District was renamed the August Wilson Theatre.
-It is the first Broadway theatre to bear the name of an African-American.
+It is the first Broadway theatre to bear the name of an African American.
 The theatre has run many shows, including Jersey Boys, Groundhog Day, and Mean Girls.

+In 2007, True Colors Artistic Director Emeritus Kenny Leon and then-Associate Artistic Director Todd Kreidler founded the National August Wilson Monologue Competition to honor Wilson's artistic legacy and foster a new generation of creative minds.
+High school students, supported by professional actors, mentors, local drama teachers and others learn a monologue from one of Wilson's plays, and perform it in front of a professional jury.
+This tribute to Wilson's work was an official contest in many American cities until 2021 (when it was held virtually due to Covid) from Atlanta (GA), Boston (MA), Buffalo (NY), Chicago IL), Dallas (TX), East Lansing (MI),Greensboro (NC), Hampton Roads (VA), Los Angeles (CA), Maryland, Milwaukee (WI), New Haven (CT), New York (NY), Pittsburgh (PA), Portland (OR), San Diego (CA), Seattle (WA), and Urbana-Champaign (IL).
+The national winners of the contest received a scholarship and the chance to perform on Broadway.
+The program is featured in two documentaries: The Start of Dreams (2010) directed by The Horne Brothers, and Giving Voice (2018) directed by James D. Stern and Fernando Villena.